jbetz34/jbetz34.github.io/docs/_posts/2023-02-01-The-limit-does-not-exist.md

 123 * 315 = 38745
 ```

 Incredible.
 By replacing the 1s in our identity matrix with the vectorized representation of our scalar number, we are able to achieve a vectorized representation of the result.
-What's better is that at no point aree we multiplying numbers greater than 10.
+What's better is that at no point are we multiplying numbers greater than 10.
 With this method we have completely eliminated any 8 byte number limitations, our only limitation now is the size of the multiplication matrix.
 That limit is a bit more difficult, but it is at least restrained by the internal kdb+/q list limit of 2<sup>64</sup>-1 in q3.* or 2 billion in q2.*

 Before we get too carried away with the math of it all, lets get all this to work in code.
 ``` q